Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/Payment-JS/JS-Request.md

 ## Step 2: Configuration

-### iFrame JS Script
+### JS Script

-The iFrame JS script tag is required in the website by downloading or including the following code:
+The JS script tag is required in the website by downloading or including the following code:

 ```php

 <script id="commercehub" src="..{commercehub-domain}../js/commercehub-client-sdk.js"></script>

 ```
-The following is the global `commercehub` object which includes the iFrame JS:
+The following is the global `commercehub` object which includes the JS:

 ```javascript